Can Adultery Cheat You Out of an Even Divorce Settlement?

 Still, here too, adultery alone will not influence the court’s decision on asset division.
 So, if an unfaithful spouse did not spend shared money on their affair, it could leave the asset division outcome unimpacted.

-For more information about how different acts could affect your divorce settlement, contact Empire Law.
+For more information about how different acts could affect your divorce settlement, contact The Franklin Law Firm.